 In 1764, people in England started to use rubber as a pencil eraser.
 (That’s why we call it “rubber”.)
 In 1824, they started making rubber raincoats.
 People called these raincoats “Mackintoshes” after their Scottish inventor.
 Better raincoats came in 1839 with Goodyear’s invention of vulcanized rubber.
 You heated rubber with sulfur to make it less sticky.
 Vulcanized rubber was more able to bounce back to its original shape after being squished.
 By 1845, a British man had invented the rubber band, but people were still not using rubber that much.

 But that all changed with the British development of cheap steel in the 1850s.
 Vulcanized rubber solved the problem of how to pad steel machinery.
 Rubber kept the parts from rubbing against each other and wearing out.
 Suddenly inventors wanted to use rubber in all these machines.
-And then they also started to use rubber for hoses and belts, as glue, to seal doors and windows, and in 1868 for bicycle tires.
+And then they also started to use rubber for hoses and belts, as glue, to seal doors and windows, to make medical pessaries, and in 1868 for bicycle tires.

 Most of that rubber came from Brazil.
 Brazilian plantation owners tried to keep control of the rubber market.
 They thought they would make a lot of money by enslaving local Tupi people and forcing them to harvest rubber.
 Many thousands of Tupi died.
 Meanwhile Brazilians threatened to kill anyone who exported rubber tree seeds.